My Favorites

 Is July a good time to visit Tokyo?

-Yes!
-If you're a fan of Japanese festivals, July is a perfect month to visit Tokyo.
-From Tanabata Matsuri celebrations at the start of the month, to the breathtaking Sumidagawa River Fireworks Festival in late July, there are great memories to be made throughout the month.
+If you're a fan of Japan's festivals and fireworks, July is a perfect month to visit Tokyo.
+From Tanabata Matsuri celebrations at the start of the month, to the breathtaking Sumida River Fireworks Festival in late July, there are great memories to be made throughout the month.

 What is the weather like in Tokyo in July?

-The average temperature in Tokyo in July is 25.7ºC (78.3°F), and it rarely drops below 20ºC (68°F).
-You will likely experience some rainy days, especially in early and mid-July.
+The average temperature in Tokyo in July is 28.7ºC (83.7°F), but highs frequently exceed 30ºC (86°F).
+The rainy season lasts until early July, so the weather can be rainy, hot, and humid.
 Make sure to bring breathable clothes that you can feel comfortable in.

 Best events, festivals, and other things to do in July

-Sumidagawa River Fireworks Festival is Tokyo's most popular fireworks festival: On average, 950,000 people attend each year!
-Close to 20,000 fireworks light up the sky above the Sumidagawa River in Asakusa, making this one of Japan's biggest fireworks events.
+Sumida River Fireworks Festival is Tokyo's most popular fireworks festival: On average, 950,000 people attend each year.
+Close to 20,000 fireworks light up the sky above the Sumida River in Asakusa, making this one of Japan's biggest fireworks events.

 Photo courtesy of Taito City